coseal/aslib_data/PREMARSHALLING-ASTAR-2013/readme.txt

 authors: K. Tierney and Y. Malitsky (features) / K. Tierney and D. Pacino and S. Voss (algorithms) translator in coseal format: K. Tierney

+This is an extension of the 2013 premarshalling dataset that includes more features and a set of test instances.

 There are three sets of features:

 feature_values.arff contains the full set of features from iteration 2 of our latent feature analysis (LFA) process (see paper)